KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 #### Introduction
 - Describe the attack vector to be explored

+#### Background
+- If the attack vector is based on particular theory (e.g. SQL injection requires some database theory), then that theory can be described here.

 #### Method
 - Describe how the testing is performed

-#### Theory
-- If the attack vector is based on particular theory (e.g. SQL injection requires some database theory), then that theory can be described here.

 #### Results
 - Describe your findings